 Some highlights of the units are below:

-- Housing communities are composed of only graduate students and feature fully renovated single bedrooms, bathrooms, and shared living spaces.
+- Housing communities are composed of graduate students and feature fully renovated single and double bedrooms, bathrooms, and shared living spaces.

 - Two bedroom- one bath and 3 bedroom- two bath units are available.

 - Units are conveniently located to your classes, lab spaces and the library.